 As I was folding laundry, my toddler reminded me, “Mama.
 Baby cry.
 Mama.”
 I continued folding.
 He continued reminding me.
-This is our new routine to help our toddler adjust to a new baby.
+This is our new routine to help our toddler and newborn adjust.

-When we first brought our baby daughter home from the hospital, I was skeptical about how my toddler would react towards her.
+When we first brought our daughter home from the hospital, I was overwhelmed about how to help my toddler prepare for the new baby.
 I heard multiple times that the transition from one to two kids was challenging.

 And it is.